Laura Marks: Mitzvah Day

+The Women's Faith Forum

+In 2020, Marks founded the Women's Faith Forum alongside women from each of the major faith groups.
+The Forum was founded with aim of bringing faith communities together to explore major societal issues through a female and community lens, with key areas of interest including: hate crime, food poverty, isolation and climate change.

+To engage directly with policymakers, the WFF launched in the UK Parliament in 2024.
+The group's first event was held in March 2024 and explored the gendered impact of antisemitism and Islamophobia across the UK.
+It was addressed by the then Shadow Home Secretary Yvette Cooper, who said that women’s interfaith work was “more important than ever”.

 Other causes

 In 2011, Marks founded and chaired the Commission on Women in Jewish Leadership and in 2020 relaunched the independent Alliance of Jewish Women and their Organisations.
 She is a trustee of both the Jewish Leadership Council and the Commonwealth Jewish Council.

 Between 2012 and 2015, Marks served as the Elected Senior Vice President of the Board of Deputies of British Jews.

 In 2016, Marks became Chair of the Holocaust Memorial Day Trust, a UK charity that supports and promotes Holocaust Memorial Day by working to educate people about the dangers of hatred.

 In 2017, Marks co-founded Nisa-Nashim, a national Jewish Muslim women's network that works to connect the Jewish and Muslim communities by empowering women.
 As of early 2020, Nisa-Nashim has 26 local UK groups and is the fastest growing initiative between the Jewish and Muslim communities in Europe.
 Marks’ other inter-faith work with the Muslim community includes involvement with Sadaqa Day.
 She regularly speaks at interfaith events including the New Horizons Conference.
 In 2019, Marks was appointed to the Mayor of London's Equalities Diversity and Inclusion committee.